-Under the Proposed Action, short-term adverse impacts could occur if contractors operating within the Petition Area require EMS services for injuries.
-Other than this short-term impact, long-term impacts to HPD, HFD, and EMS services are not anticipated from project implementation.
+Other than this these short-term impacts, long-term impacts to HPD, HFD, and EMS services are not anticipated from project implementation.
 The project should not increase residential housing or visitor units and therefore should not place increased demand on police, fire, or EMS services associated with an increase in population.
 In particular, cemetery expansion consists primarily of landscaped grounds that would not create increased fire risk.
 Accessory improvements serving the expansion area are small in size and would similarly not increase fire risk.
-This Page Intentionally Left Blank